Office of Research Integrity

 2. If the continuation application requires further modifications that are minor in nature, IRB staff will notify the study staff in writing.
 When revisions are received, the IRB Chair will review them.
 If acceptable, the approval will be released.

 3. If the Board suspends or terminates the study, the Chair will notify the Principal Investigator in writing that the continuation of the study has not been approved and to stop all research related activities including new enrollment, unless currently enrolled subjects will be placed at risk.
 This action by the Board will be reported to the appropriate agencies including FDA and OHRP, as applicable.
-The Associate Provost for research and the Department Chair will be copied on the correspondence.
+The Vice President for Research and the Department Chair will be copied on the correspondence.
 The Board will work with the Principal Investigator on an appropriate plan in the event that stopping research-related activities will place the currently enrolled subjects at risk.

 H. Expedited Continuing Review